a-karma/Bogor_Workshop/DAY_3/Session3.md

 ### 2. Visualising and comparing the trees
 You should have two trees now - the one the you make (unrooted) and the one from the shared directory (rooted).

+The tree are in a newick format, a text-based format used to represent phylogenetic trees.
+It is widely used in bioinformatics and evolutionary biology to store and share tree data.
+For more information check out this wikipedia: https://en.wikipedia.org/wiki/Newick_format

 The rooting of the tree requires an outgroup and to save time we did this for you.
-Briefly we used the same panel to call SNPs at the same location in the outgroup - which is the pygmy hog.
-This is then merged with the original fileset.
-The tree is reran in iqtree, and it is easy to specify this sample in the command with the option (`-o`).
+Briefly we added the genotype of an outgroup (pygmy hog) to the SNP panel before computing the tree.

-Open your browser and navigate to: https://itol.embl.de/ L
+Open your browser and navigate to: https://itol.embl.de/

 Scroll down a little and click on the upload tree button

 ### Unrooted tree